matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 think intuitively people are choosing things like JSON or Clojure literals over XML because when they have a map, it is a map!
 It says it is a map.
 It is inherently a map when you read it into your program.
-It is not going to be like: eewww, did the order matter?
+It is not going to be like: ooh, did the order matter?
 Would there be more than one?
 All this questioning.
-Because on the tin it says what it is.
+Because it is on the tin.
+It says what it is.
 These are maps.
 These are lists.
 It is data.
 It is a data describing protocol.
 It does not have any order stuff in it.
-That means the parsers are simpler and everything else.
+It means the parsers are simpler and everything else.

 And there is more.
 So look for the order problem in your own programs.